 Political Science (POLIT)

-POLIT:500 Political Extremism & Violence (3 Credits)
+POLIT 500 Political Extremism & Violence (3 Units)

 This course examines the causes and consequences of political extremism & political violence in democracies and failed democracies.
 (Formerly 3700:500)

-POLIT:502 Politics and the Media (3 Credits)
+POLIT 502 Politics and the Media (3 Units)

 Examination of relationships between the press, the news media and political decision makers.
 (Formerly 3700:502)

-POLIT:503 Media, Crime and Public Opinion (3 Credits)
+POLIT 503 Media, Crime and Public Opinion (3 Units)

 Examines the social construction of crime in mass media and how it impacts public, including fear of crime, beliefs about crime causation, and crime policy.
 (Formerly 3700:503)

-POLIT:510 International Security Policy (3 Credits)
+POLIT 510 International Security Policy (3 Units)

 Introduction to political uses of military forces.
 Major focus on methodological, conceptual, and ethical dilemmas confronted in developing and implementing defense policy.
 (Formerly 3700:510)

-POLIT:513 Global Public Health Threats (3 Credits)
+POLIT 513 Global Public Health Threats (3 Units)

 An introduction to comparative global biological and public health security policy.
-Topics include: infectious disease outbreaks, bioterrorism, and potential "nano-terrorism."
+Topics include: infectious disease outbreaks, bioterrorism, and potential 'nano-terrorism.'
 (Formerly 3700:513)

 Studies relationship between politics and economy; mesh theoretical perspectives with exploration of the key empirical issues.
 Topics include: trade, relations, unions, finance, development, aid, sanctions.
 (Formerly 3700:514)